longieirl/cloud-cf-helloworld-nodejs/README.md

 ```
 npm run deploy
 ```
-If you want to apply verbose loggging, then update update `ui5-deploy.yaml` as follows;
+If you want to apply verbose loggging, then update `ui5-deploy.yaml` as follows;

 ```YAML
   customTasks: